ABOUT

 Blurring the boundaries between observation and imagination,

-Zinta works with responsive materials such as ink, charcoal, and pastel to explore movement through mark-making.
-She is especially drawn to folding formats—such as the leporello and, more recently, the folding screen—which allow her to create lyrical, dreamlike imagery that unfolds through space and time.
-These structures invite narratives to emerge, revealing and concealing meaning through association and chance.
+and pastel, allowing movement and mark-making to unfold spontaneously.
+She is particularly drawn to folding formats—including the leporello and, more recently, the folding screen—which enable imagery to extend through space and time.
+These structures invite associative narratives to emerge, revealing and concealing meaning through motifs, marks and sequence inherent

 Zinta is a member of Monday Night collective, an international group of artists creating zines that explore art, storytelling, and narratives.